grantwill74/notes-on-algorithm-design/slides/module_6/module_6.md

 # VC $\le$ INDSET $\le$ VC

-It turns out, if there are $n$ nodes and there is a click of size $k$, then there is an indset of size $n - k$
+It turns out, if there are $n$ nodes and there is a clique of size $k$, then there is an indset of size $n - k$

 Consider the graph on the right.
 There are vertex covers of size 2.
 One of them is $\{A, B\}$